 - A woman was struck and critically injured at 9th Street and Sierra Way.
 The accident was caught on a surveillance camera.
 It appeared the woman was crossing the street against a red light when she was struck and the driver did not stop.

 - A 23-year-old was struck by a car at Bloomington and Los Angeles avenues and he later died.
-The driver did not stop but was arrested two days later for felony hit and run.
+The driver did not stop but was arrested two days later for a felony hit and run.

 - A pregnant woman was struck and killed by a car in Los Angeles one month before her due date.
 The driver then lost control of her vehicle and fled on foot.
 She was picked up by another vehicle that drove to the scene and drove away immediately.